Veracruz: Media

-There are 59 local newspapers and 40 magazines published in the state.
-These include El Dictamen, El Sol del Centro, la Opinión de Minatitlán, Diario de Xalapa, El Diario de Minatitlán, El Mundo de Córdoba, El Mundo de Orizaba, El Sol de Córdoba, El Sol de Orizaba, Esto de Veracruz, Imagen de Veracruz, La Jornada Veracruz, La Opinión de Poza Rica, Liberal del Sur, Milenio El Portal, Noreste Diario Regional Independiente, and Sotavento.
+Fifty-nine local newspapers and 40 magazines are published in the state, includin El Dictamen (The Ruling); El Sol del Centro (The Sun of the Center); La Opinión de Minatitlán (The Minatitlán Opinion; Diario de Xalapa (Xalapa Daily); El Diario de Minatitlán (The Minatitlán Daily); El Mundo de Córdoba (The Córdoba World); El Mundo de Orizaba (The Orizaba World); El Sol de Córdoba (The Córdoba Sun); El Sol de Orizaba (The Orizaba Sun); Esto de Veracruz (The Situation in Veracruz); Imagen de Veracruz (The Image of Veracruz); La Jornada Veracruz (The Veracruz Day); La Opinión de Poza Rica (The Poza Rica Opinion); Liberal del Sur (Southern Liberal); Milenio El Portal (Milenio The Portal); Noreste Diario Regional Independiente (Northeast Independent Regional Daily); and Sotavento (Leeward).

+According to many journalist organizations, Veracruz is one of the most dangerous places for journalists, especially after Governor Javier Duarte de Ochoa came to power in December 2010.

-There are 202 radio stations (57 AM, 35 FM).
-Most are commercial or private but some are operated by non-profits and governmental agencies.
-There are 22 television stations; two channels are local, and the rest are repeaters from national broadcasters.
+There are 202 radio stations in the state: 57 AM, 35 FM.
+Most are commercial or private, although some are operated by non-profits and governmental agencies.
+There are 22 television station, of which two channels are local, and the rest are repeaters from national broadcasters.
 Five companies provide cable and satellite television.
-Telmex controls over 75% of the telephone service in the state.
+The Mexican telecommunications agency Telmex controls over 75% of the telephone service in Veracruz state.